papsti/macpan-workshop/syllabus.md

 ## Schedule

 (Note: This is just a suggested schedule for now.
-We will likely break this up into several days.)
+We will likely break this up into several days.
+We will also explicitly target two types of users in the schedule: (1) those who want to translate a model diagram into simulations and (2) those who want to dig into the details of optimization, ODE solvers, etc.)

 | Time        | Activity                        |
 | ----------- | ------------------------------- |